Lab 10: Measurement Invariance

 Interpreting the comparison

 A non-significant chi-square difference (p > 0.05) means the metric model fits no worse than the configural model, so equal loadings across groups are supported.
-This is expected because the data-generating process uses the same loadings for both groups.
+Because chi-square is sensitive to large sample sizes, also inspect $\Delta$CFI, $\Delta$RMSEA, and $\Delta$SRMR below.

 Step 3: Scalar invariance